-A brass plate, similar in size and shape to the above illustration, is fastened upon each Singer Sewing Machine made for manufacturing purposes.
+A plate, similar in shape to the above illustration, is fastened upon each Singer Sewing Machine made for manufacturing purposes.
 This plate is usually at the right hand upon the arm, and bears the two numbers that designate the machine.
-As Class 29K Machines are furnished in a number of varieties, each of which differs in detail from the others, it is necessary when ordering parts or supplies (unless the correct number of each part is known) to state the class and variety of the machine, as shown on the brass plate, and so prevent misunderstanding and delay in filling orders.
+As Class 29K Machines are furnished in a number of varieties, each differing in detail from the others, it is necessary when ordering parts or supplies (unless the correct number of each part is known) to state the class and variety of the machine, as shown on the brass plate, and so prevent misunderstanding and delay in filling orders.

-Speed of the Machine
+Speed of the Machine.

-This should be regulated to suit the class of workbeing done.
-For thick work, patching and mending, put the driving belt upon the larger pulley of the machine and the smaller pulley of the stand, as this will give increased penetrating power.
-For lightwork, put the belt upon the smaller pulley of the machine and the larger pulley of the stand.
+This should be regulated to suit the class of work in hand.
+For thick work, patching and mending, put the driving belt upon the larger pulley of the machine and the smaller pulley of the stand, as this gives increased penetrating power.
+For light work, put the belt upon the smaller pulley of the machine and the larger pulley of the stand.